 It’s safe to say I have eaten quite some brownies in my life.
 The remarkable thing is that I also still remember the taste of all the different brownies I have eaten.
 I even remember the brownies I have eaten when I was a kid (and not-vegan).
-After trying out so many vegan brownies I always wanted to try the recipe with black beans.
+After trying out so many vegan brownies I always wanted to try black bean brownies.
 This brownie recipe turned out (surprisingly) delicious and as whole food plant-based as it can get.

 The first time I heard of a sweet recipe with black beans in a restaurant I probably had the same reaction as you right now: Yuk!
 Why?
 But wait… I do have to remind you that there are many vegan/whole food plant-based recipes that require a typical savory ingredient to create a delicious sweet treat.
 Chocolate mousse with avocado, “Ferrero Rocher” chocolate truffles with black beans, brownies with sweet potatoes and chocolate ice cream with sweet potatoes are just a few examples.